RNA-FRETools/MASH-FRET/docs/simulation/panels/panel-molecules.md

 **<u>default</u>:** `N` pairs of random coordinates uniformly distributed within the video dimensions.

+---

 ## Pre-set parameters

-They are parameters pre-set for individual molecules and loaded from an external Matlab binary file.
+They are pre-defined parameters set for individual molecules and loaded from an external Matlab binary file.

 <a href="../../assets/images/gui/sim-panel-molecules-preset.png"><img src="../../assets/images/gui/sim-panel-molecules-preset.png"  style="max-width: 136px;" /></a>